falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 # Rules

-We create a simple rule, for checking that `fields` and `source` work as expected:
+We create a simple rule, for checking that the `fields` and `source` work as expected:

 ```yaml
 - rule: Container status changed